meshula/LabCamera/README.md

 License is MIT: http://opensource.org/licenses/MIT

+LabCamera models interactive and computer vision cameras as a collection of physical components: optics, aperature, sensor, and mount.
+Parameters are physical, and compatible with real world measurements.

+The LabCamera interactive controller offers many popular control models;
+arcball, turntable, a variety of cinematic modes, such as crane and dolly.

+LabCamera collects many useful calculations necessary in interactive and computer vision applications, such as calculating hyperfocal distance, the circle of confusion, and so on.

-LabCamera has no external dependencies.
-Include LabCamera.cpp in your project.
+LabCamera has no external dependencies, just include LabCamera.cpp in your project.

-LabCameraImgui is a convenient panel implementing a pan-tilt controller to manipulate the camera.
+LabCameraImgui is a convenient panel implementing various camera controls, including a lens kit.

-examples/Navigator is a small demo app that demonstrates the use of LabCamera.
+examples/Navigator is a demo app demonstrating the use of LabCamera.

 _________

+## Goals

-### Goals
+### Modeling

-- Physical camera modeling
+- Physical camera modeling of optics, aperature, sensor, and mount
 - Support for offset frustums for sensor shift and image tiling

+### Interaction

-- Cinematic interaction controls; pan, dolly, crane
+- Cinematic interaction controls: pan, dolly, crane
+- Modeling controls: arcball and turntable
 - Through the lens and joystick style interaction

-- Modeling controls; arcball and turntable
+### Convenience

+- Camera raycast helpers
+- Sample Dear Imgui camera control panel for easy drop in usage
+- Functions to create view and projection matrices

+### Implementation

 - No dependencies on a UI toolkit or graphics library or event model
 - Trivial math types compatible with other libraries via static casting or copy
-- No leakage of implementation details, including a math library
+- No leakage of implementation details, including the math library
-- Camera raycast helpers
-- Sample Dear Imgui camera control panel for easy drop in usage
-- Convenience functions to create view and projection matrices

 _________

-### Model
+## Model

 LabCamera models a physical camera.